-Applicants are required to include the Complete Streets (Routine Accommodations) Checklist with the application submittal to MTC for projects that will have an impact on bicycles or pedestrians.
-The Checklist is available from the Congestion Management Agencies and at the MTC website at http://mtc.ca.gov/our-work/plans-projects/bicycle-pedestrian-planning/complete-streets.
+Applicants are required to include the Complete Streets Checklist as presented to the local Bike and Pedestrian Advisory Committee with the application submittal to MTC for projects that will have an impact on bicycles or pedestrians.
+The Checklist is available at the MTC website at https://mtc.ca.gov/planning/transportation/complete-streets.

-MTC 2020 Regional Transportation Improvement Program
+MTC 2024 Regional Transportation Improvement Program